shamsuTheDev-js/my-react-redux-events-app/README.md

 # React + Vite
+# This is a simple React app which mimics the CRUD ops in performing it operations.
+No backend.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: